 Our staff uses trailer mounted compressed air systems with industrial grade regulators to insure the air pressure delivered will not blow up your irrigation system, but instead blow out your system.
 We will manually run each zone with compressed air until the majority of the water has been removed.
 We will close your main shutoff valves, inspect for visible leaks, and open all necessary drains.

-If you want an Aeration service at the same time as the blow out, be sure to mark your sprinkler heads before we winterize your system so that we do not damage any heads.
+If you want an Aeration service at the same time as the blow out, we will mark your sprinkler heads for free during the blowout and aerate immediately after.

 A properly winterized system should last many leak free years.